 LLRX Comparative and Foreign law Guides

 Ph.D., M.Phil and some LL.M. and MA dissertations completed at the Human Rights Centre since 1984 are available for consultation in the Library, while all new ones are added to stock as they become available.
-A list is can be accessed from the Library Essex Theses site and they can also be searched for on the Library catalogue by author or title.
+A list can be accessed from the Library Essex Theses site and theses can also be searched for in the library search engine using author or title.

 Users of the Library can also find out details of theses completed in other universities.
 The main database is: